About Maxwell Charles Livingston

 Let’s say that two kids are arguing over an orange.
 One wants to eat it, whereas the other wants to use it to bake a pie.
 Neither kid is necessarily “wrong” for wanting what they want, so I ask you — who should get the orange?

-I ask this question not to start some grand philosophical conversation, but to illustrate the practicality of mediation.
-You see, most people’s instinct is to pick a side and fight for a definitive, “one side wins it all” kind of conclusion.
 But not me.
-I prefer to find the middle ground that will allow both parties to walk away feeling pleased with the result.
+I’m attorney Maxwell Livingston, and I prefer to find the middle ground that will allow both parties to walk away feeling pleased with the result.
 In this scenario, for example, I’d recommend giving one kid the orange peel for their pie and allowing the other to eat the fruit within.

 In law — and really, in life — nothing is ever as black-and-white as we might wish it were.
 I got a master’s degree in dispute resolution and became a Wisconsin-Certified Mediator for that very reason.
 Where others see conflict and dead-ends, I see opportunities for collaboration, compromise, and forward momentum.